ssato/python-anyconfig/README.rst

   # extension).
   data1 = anyconfig.load("/path/to/foo/conf.d/a.yml")

-  # Loaded config should be a dict-like object.
+  # Loaded config data is a dict-like object.
   # examples:
   # data1["a"] => 1
   # data1["b"]["b1"] => "xyz"